Bira/octopus-carnival/_drafts/wir-mm-4e-gnoll.md

 longer cut it as the gnoll identity.
 And in Fourth Edition, they are now widely known as the Least Reasonable Humanoids.

-You see, the vast majority of these hyena-faced people are fanatical worshippers of the demon lord Yeenoghu, whose teachings can be summed up as "kill and eat everything you see".
+You see, the vast majority of these hyena-faced people your group ends up fighting will be worshippers of the demon lord Yeenoghu, whose teachings can be summed up as "kill and eat everything you see".
 Gnoll bands are nomadic and roam around fulfilling that mandate.
 They never build permanent structures, and even their gear is mostly taken from those they killed.
 Sometimes they take slaves, but those slaves never last long.
 Mostly they just kill and eat people.
 In short, they're the closest you can get to a demon while still having the natural origin.
 You can frequently find actual demons in their midst, either summoned by their priests or sent by Yeenoghu to boss them around.
 Their warriors carry all sorts of demonic boons into battle as well.

 No one else cooperates with gnolls.
 If you try they'll eat you, and if you're strong enough to prevent them from eating you, you don't need their help in the first place.

-Now, not _all_ gnolls are the mortal instruments of Yeenoghu.
 There was a Dragon article with presented playable gnolls who were members of a dissident faction that rejected demon worship.
-They are fierce and honorable hunters, Good or Unaligned, and a lot more likely to cooperate with others.
+They are fierce and honorable hunters, most often Good or Unaligned, and a lot more likely to cooperate with others.
 I liked them a lot and I'm sad they never showed up again after that one article.

 The gnolls we'll be looking at there are the usual "fanatical demon worshipper" variety.